 I opted for the Just a Touch foundation / concealer in the shade Trintron.
 The colour is very pigmented and covers pretty much everything.
 You can apply it to problem areas as and where it’s required and you need only the smallest amount.
 It’s perfect for those days where you don’t wish to wear a full face of foundation.

 The Cheekbones cream contour in Kate really is a wonder product and one of my favourite of the lot.
 When it comes to contour products, it can really be hit and miss.
 It’s so hard to get the right colour and texture, that’s both highly effective, yet undetectable at the same time – but I feel that this has both.
 In the pot, it looks rather a strange colour, but when you blend it into the skin it provides such great contour, it’s like the colour of ‘shadow’.
 The product is very ‘slippy’ too, meaning that as you blend it in, it’s very forgiving and needn’t be used with trepidation.
 I like it a lot.

 Trinny London products are currently available exclusively online, so when it comes to choosing which colours to get, they have created a clever piece of software for their website which aggregated your hair, skin and eye colour to give you recommendations for what would suit you.

 I am very impressed and happy with my Trinny London products.
-My stack of 7 cost £150, so it’s a bit of an investment, but for the quality, convenience and the fact that the products will probably last around 6-12 months, I feel it’s well worth it.
 It certainly is the answer to a foolproof way to get a pulled-together look, in seconds.
 What’s more, all of the products are cruelty free, which is fab.
 I can see myself purchasing more in the future.